spanner/radiant-taggable-extension/README.md

 * We replace the keywords mechanism on pages rather than adding another one.
 * Anything can be tagged.
 By default we only do pages but other extensions can participate with a single line in a model class.
 See the [taggable_events](https://github.com/spanner/radiant-taggable_events-extension) extension for a minimal example or just put `is_taggable` at the top of a model class and see what happens.
 * We don't use `has_many_polymorphs` (it burns!)
-* Or any of the tagging libraries: it only takes a few named_scopes
+* Or any of the tagging libraries: it only takes a few scopes
 * it's multi-site compatible: if our fork is installed then you get site-scoped tags and taggings.

 When you first install the extension you shouldn't see much difference: all we do out of the box is to take over (and make more prominent) the keywords field in the page-edit view.